GeorgeOsborn97/project-4-the-festival-grounds/README.md

 * Top Bar:
    - What was expected?
 Upon the Loading of the page the border around the cover image would slowly shift and rotate, The Logo should scale up when hovered over and when clicked should return the user to the home page.
    - How it was tested?
 Upon loading up the site I waited for 10 seconds just to watch the border animation to make sure it functioned as expected.
 I then moved my curser over the logo severel times to ensure the scale effect worked upon the appropriate event.
 I then clicked the Logo to test that the correct link was etablished.
    - What was the outcome?
 The border effect worked as expected, There is a slight lag on some pages, which is worstened on some devices.
-The Logo scalled appropriatly and at the required time and the link returned the suer to the home page as expected.
+The Logo scalled appropriatly and at the required time and the link returned the user to the home page as expected.
    - Fixes?
 A more larger sample size of devices to test on would be needed to see if the lagging is a hardware issue, also testing with a wired connection to the internet to see if it is a network issue if these both show no chnages we can assume it is an error in the code.
 * Navigation:
    - What was expected?
 All buttons present in the Navigation bar take the user to the desired location, or in some circumstances trigger the appearance of a form in a side canvas.
 The navigation bars contents should change depending on factors such as current page and the users authentification.
    - How it was tested?
       * The site was opened as an unautherised user, the 3 options presented were: 'register', 'login' and 'about'.
 All these links were then clicked.
       * I then logged in and the nav bar did change to show 'create', 'logout' and 'you rooms'. all these links were then clicked.
-      * Within the 'your rooms' page the options shown were 'create', 'logout' and 'home' all theselinks were also clicked.
+      * Within the 'your rooms' page the options shown were 'create', 'logout' and 'home' all these links were also clicked.
-      * I then entered a room i had created to test the nav bar within it. the options presented were 'start conversation', 'edit room', 'logout' and 'your rooms' all these were then clicked.
+      * I then entered a room I had created to test the nav bar within it.
+The options presented were 'start conversation', 'edit room', 'logout' and 'your rooms' all these were then clicked.
       * I then entered a room created by another user, and the options presented were 'start conversation', 'logout' and 'your rooms' all these were then clicked.
       * Finally I entered the edit pages, 'edit conversation' and 'edit comment', the naviagtion options here were 'logout' and 'you rooms' these were also clicked.
    - What was the outcome?
 All Navigation buttons did their required task, all those that were links to other rooms succesfully navigated there. and all those that were supposed to bring up the canvas forms did so successfully.